PhotonVision/photonvision-docs/source/docs/getting-started/about/advantages.rst

 Low Latency
 ^^^^^^^^^^^
 PhotonVision provides low latency processing to make sure you vision measurements as fast as possible and makes complex vision tasks easier.
-We guarentee that all measurements are sent from the same timestamp, making life easier for your programmers.
+We guarantee that all measurements are sent from the same timestamp, making life easier for your programmers.